luyadev/luya/docs/guide/ngrest-model.md

 + `SORT_ASC` = From lower to bigger chars/numbers *1,2,3,..*
 + `SORT_DESC` = From bigger to lower chars/numbers *...,3,2,1*

-## Grid List Group Fields
+## Grid list group fields

-To generate more administration user friendly crud list panels the ability to group fields helps a lot in case of usability.
-This will automtically group the field values for the defined field and removes the column if the defined group field.
-To define a default group by policy override the {{\luya\admin\ngrest\base\NgRestModel::ngRestGroupByField()}} method like follow, returning a string with the field name where the group should be applied to:
+To generate more user friendly CRUD list panels the ability to group fields helps a lot in case of usability.
+This will automatically group the field values for the defined field and removes the column if the defined group field.
+To define a default group by policy override the {{\luya\admin\ngrest\base\NgRestModel::ngRestGroupByField()}} method by returning a string with the field name where the group should be applied to:

 ```php
 public function ngRestGroupByField()